cloudify-cosmo/docl/README.md

 ## Prerequisites
 * Docker should be installed and running.
 It should be started with root privileges because containers are started with the `--privileged` flag.
-* Docker should be accesible on tcp (as opposed to the default unix socket).
+* Docker should be accesible on tcp (as opposed to the default unix socket) - [example here]( https://coreos.com/os/docs/latest/customizing-docker.html).

 ## Installation
 `docl` can be installed by running